- Paris and Normandy

 Fri 23-Aug – The Rhine Valley

-While this was our third trip to the Rhine (2000, 2001, and 2003), we had never actually taken a cruise on the river so this was the year.
+While this was our fourth trip to the Rhine (2000, 2001, and 2003), we had never actually taken a cruise on the river so this was the year.
 We took the train from Bacharach south/upriver to Bingen where we hopped a K-D Line boat for the hour and 40 minute ride to St. Goar.
 (It’s much faster to do downriver.
 The same trip in the other direction takes an extra hour.)
 This was a great way to see the Rhine, especially all of the castles.
 It also meant I didn’t have to worry about driving and could enjoy the sights.

 In St. Goar, we picnicked along the river before heading up to Burg Rheinfels above town.
 There was a shuttle but we managed to miss it so did the moderately strenous walk up the hill.
 Visiting the castle was nice though they’ve closed off some areas since our last visit (2003).
 Next, it was back down the hill into town where we stopped for Kyle’s first spaghettieis.
 We then wandered down to the train station for the trip back to Bacharach but happened to hit the one hour all day when there wasn’t a train.
 As there was no Uber/Lyft and we couldn’t find a taxi, we just had a relaxing break for a while while waiting.
 There are worse things to do on a vacation.